 A variety of motives—political, religious, and economic—contributed to the settling of the Atlantic seaboard.
-Both labour and capital in England had become fairly fluid by 1600 and were seeking more profitable fields.
+Both labor and capital in England had become fairly fluid by 1600 and were seeking more profitable fields.
 A sharp rise in prices and living costs made many people restless; the increase in sheep grazing and the fencing in of former common lands drove many from the soil; bold young men, including younger sons of the gentry, losing in peace the occupation which the wars with Spain had given them, looked abroad.
 Many Englishmen saw that the colonization of the New World might contribute to the power and affluence of their homeland and felt that Spain, Portugal, and other lands should face competition.
 Finally, the spread of great commercial trading companies assisted in the work.

 These companies were chartered by the crown to give England new outlets abroad.
 The Muscovy Company, for example, founded in 1555, intended to trade with Russia; the Levant Company controlled trade with Venice and the Near East; and the East India Company (1600) covered the Pacific and Indian Ocean coasts.
 Companies were also organized for Newfoundland, the Northwest Passage, and Bermuda.
 Most important for America, however, were the two companies for which King James I granted a charter in 1606, one to colonize the American coast anywhere between parallels 34° and 41° north and the other anywhere between 38° and 45° north.
 Because members of the first company lived in London, it became known as the Virginia Company of London (Virginia Company); as members of the second dwelt in Plymouth, it was called the Plymouth Company.
 Shareholders in the companies were to provide settlers and capital and were to control production and trade.
 Government, however, was to remain in the hands of the crown, acting through councils.
 A guarantee was given to the colonists of all the rights and liberties of English subjects, without any definition of their scope.
 In return, the grantees were forbidden to draft any orders or make any laws contrary to those of England.